mitre/advmlthreatmatrix/pages/case-studies-page.md

 ## GPT-2 Model Replication

 **Summary of Incident:** : OpenAI built GPT-2, a powerful natural language model and adopted a staged-release process to incrementally release 1.5 Billion parameter model.
-Before the 1.5B parameter model could be released by OpenAI eventually, two ML researchers replicated the model and released it to the public. *Note this is an example of model replication NOT model model extraction.
+Before the 1.5B parameter model could be released by OpenAI eventually, two ML researchers replicated the model and released it to the public. *Note this is an example of model replication NOT model extraction.
 Here, the attacker is able to recover a functionally equivalent model but generally with lower fidelity than the original model, perhaps to do reconnaissance (See ProofPoint attack).
-In Model extraction, the fidelity of the model is comparable to the original, victim model.*
+In model extraction, the fidelity of the model is comparable to the original, victim model.*

 **Mapping to Adversarial Threat Matrix :**
 -   Using public documentation about GPT-2, ML researchers gathered similar datasets used during the original GPT-2 training.